 In the next section of our page about online casino sites in Spain, we will take a look at poker.
 The legislation in this area is behind the rest of the sector.
 The laws for poker games are similar to those in Italy and France and are limited to the territory of the country.
 This means that players from Spain can play only against others from the country and cannot take part in international tournaments.

-Because of this and other legislation regarding poker, the growth of the online casino Spain industry has been stifled.
+Because of this and other legislation regarding poker, the growth of the casinos in Spain industry has been stifled.
 Recent statistics show that many poker players play on illegal sites, and close to half admitted to doing so.
-12% of the players never use Spanish casinos online to play poker.
+12% of the players never use Spanish online casinos to play poker.

 There is also a 5% drop in the revenues from internet poker, according to figures for the first quarter of 2015.
 This can be compared to the total online market which grew by 14%, reaching 77.4 million euros.
 The best-performing sectors within the category and table gaming with 12.2 million euro revenue and sports betting with 45.5 million euros, both grew that year between 20% and 38%.